-Her previous role at Mondelēz International involved leading a team of scientists developing new technologies capable of transforming the sensory and physical properties of gum and candy, biscuit, and chocolate products under brands as diverse as Cadbury, Milka, BelVita, Oreo and Maynards.
-She has also managed analytical laboratories at RSSL in the areas of Stability Testing, Physical Sciences and Metals Analysis.
+Previously, within the same organisation Victoria led a team of scientists developing new technologies capable of transforming the sensory and physical properties of gum and candy, biscuit, and chocolate products under brands as diverse as Cadbury, Milka, BelVita, Oreo and Maynards.
+Victoria also managed the analytical laboratories of RSSL in the areas of Stability Testing, Physical Sciences and Metals Analysis.

 Victoria is an inorganic chemist by training, with an MChem and a DPhil from Oxford University.
 She has also completed an MA in Applied Management from the Henley Business School.
 With a passion for communication, previous interests include free-lance editing for international scientific journals.